Resources

 What is an application POS system?

-Like an mPOS, an application Point of Sale (aPOS) is a software that performs similar operations as that of traditional cash registers (United States) or tills (United Kingdom).
+Like an mPOS, an application Point of Sale (aPOS) is a software that performs similar operations as that of traditional cash registers (United States) or tills (United Kingdom) for every business.

 Unlike mPOS, aPOS systems don’t need card readers in order to process a transaction.
-Despite the misnomer, to accept credit and debit card payments with an aPOS, all you need is your mobile phone, an app downloaded onto your mobile phone or device, and a 3G internet connection.
+Despite the misnomer, to accept credit and debit card payments with an aPOS, all you need is your mobile phone, an app downloaded onto your mobile phone (or a pre-installed app) or device, and a 3G internet connection.

 The best mPOS and aPOS systems share similar benefits, such as checkout, payment processing, and product data features.
-Some even go more granular and can offer your business valuable tools such as the best inventory management systems and employee management platforms.
+Some even go more granular and can offer your business valuable tools such as the best inventory management systems, employee management platforms, business HR tools, etc.

 POS software can show you information about stock levels.
 That way, you can balance your in-store and online offerings so that people can know if their selections are in or out of stock.

-The best inventory data can also help manage product levels, so you know when to order more products based on what’s left and previous data that shows how long it will likely last.
+The best inventory data can also help manage product levels so you know when to order more products for your business based on what’s left and previous data that shows how long it will likely last.
 Similarly, the best POS systems come with employee engagement features that can help with giving out commissions, staffing rotas, accepting employee requests, and more.

 The best types of card readers

-Card readers come in many different shapes and sizes and with varying sets of capabilities.
+Card readers come in many different shapes and sizes and with varying sets of capabilities and best features.
 A card reader is a collective name for any technology that businesses use to read bank card details for financial transactions.
 Bank cards refer to both credit cards and debit cards but recently have begun to become more complex.
 More recently, chip card slots have been included in the magnetic swipe portion, and they now almost all accept contactless payments.

 Despite these differences, most card readers fall under four different categories, namely:

-3. NFC readers.
+- NFC card readers.
 These types of readers use near-field communication to take payments but are commonly known as contactless machines.
 NFC allows wireless customer payment data transmissions to a mobile credit card reader directly from a phone or bank card.
-Like, EMV data, NFC data is dynamically encrypted and changes with each transaction, making contactless payments very secure.
+Like EMV data, NFC data is dynamically encrypted and changes with each transaction, making contactless payments very secure.
 Additionally, customers must enter a PIN or scan their fingerprints to open their phone before using a card added to a mobile phone wallet.

-4. QR readers.
-With this method, merchants can display their QR codes for customers to scan with their devices to initiate payments.
+- QR readers.
+With this method, businesses or merchants can display their QR codes for customers to scan with their devices to initiate payments.
 Businesses can display QR codes in their point-of-sale (POS) app that customers can scan or print for later use.

 The best alternative forms of mobile payments